argonne-lcf/user-guides/docs/polaris/visualization/paraview-manual-launch.md

-# Manually launching a Paraview server on Polaris
+# Manually launching a ParaView server on Polaris

-Sometimes it is convenient to manually launch an instance of the Paraview server.
-In this section we will explain an alternative method to run the Paraview server on Polaris using an interactive job, where the user can launch the Paraview server from the command line interface.
+Sometimes it is convenient to manually launch an instance of the ParaView server.
+In this section we will explain an alternative method to run the ParaView server on Polaris using an interactive job, where the user can launch the ParaView server from the command line interface.

 Note: this is a method better suited for experienced users.
-If you are just starting with Paraview, we recommend the [**client/server**](paraview.md) mode as your primary method for using this tool.
+If you are just starting with ParaView, we recommend the [**client/server**](paraview.md) mode as your primary method for using this tool.

-## Setting up Paraview
+## Setting up ParaView

 From your local client select Connect, either from the File menu, or by clicking on the icon circled below: